South East England is relatively low on the radar of drug and alcohol use.

 - Mood swings

-Rest assured the team at your chosen drug and alcohol rehab in South East England will be highly-trained and prepared for your detox.
+Rest assured the team at your chosen drug and alcohol rehab in South East England will be highly trained and prepared for your alcohol or drug detox.

-They will be on hand 24/7 with the necessary medication to ease your withdrawal symptoms and will also be able to offer emotional support throughout the entire process.
+They will be on hand 24/7 with the necessary medication to ease your drug or alcohol withdrawal symptoms and will also be able to offer emotional support throughout the entire process.

 Each form of therapy works on a different aspect of recovery from addiction, so participating in many differing forms ensures you receive well-rounded treatment that covers every base possible.

 - Motivational Interviewing (MI)